-- 2.1 Inflation in addition to the foregoing this report normally includes an estimate for consumer price inflation CPI and retail price inflation (RPI).
-In view of the impact of the pandemic and the distorting effect of Government economic support measures it is not currently possible to make an informed estimate of what inflation might be over the budget period.
-The report is also mindful of uncertainties which might affect the value of sterling arising from the success or otherwise of prospective international trade negotiations. - 2.2 Covid and post Covid the "knock on" effect of staff and service cuts to other bodies is expected to continue.
-It is important to note that in places this has had a substantial impact on the sector.
-There is also the (re) emerging longer term possibility of a debate in Devon around local government reorganisation now that Cornwall, Dorset, Bristol, Bath and North East Somerset and Wiltshire are unitary and Somerset is anticipated to follow that path.
+2.1 Inflation - in addition to the foregoing this report normally includes an estimate for consumer price inflation (CPI) and retail price inflation (RPI).
+As at June CPI was running above target at 2.4% and RPI 3.9%.
+In some sectors, such as building supplies, inflation is running especially high due to a combination of factors.
+It remains to be seen if the increases in CPI and RPI prove to be temporary or the beginning of a structural inflationary economic cycle.
+Whilst it is not therefore currently possible to make an informed estimate of what inflation might be over the next budget period a prudent assessment would suggest that both measures will continue at significantly above their recent trend and this is likely to impact on Council finances accordingly.

+2.2 Covid and post Covid - the "knock - on" effect of staff and service cuts to other bodies is expected to continue.
+It is important to note that in places this has had a substantial impact on the sector - for example the Governments decision that Somerset 'go unitary'.
+There is also the (re) emerging longer term possibility of a debate in Devon around local government reorganisation now that Cornwall, Dorset, Bristol, Plymouth, South Gloucester, Torbay, Bath and North East Somerset and Wiltshire are unitary.